philbull/pycola3/README.md

 2. sCOLA: The N-body COLA Method Extended to the Spatial Domain, S. Tassev, D.
    J. Eisenstein, B. D. Wandelt, M. Zaldarriaga, (2015)

-If you use pyCOLA or the COLA method in the spatial and/or time domains for scientific work, we kindly ask you to reference the papers above.
+If you use ``pycola`` or the COLA method in the spatial and/or time domains for scientific work, we kindly ask you to reference the papers above.

-* pyCOLA is free and open-source software, distributed under the GPLv3 license.
+* ``pycola`` is free and open-source software, distributed under the GPLv3 license.

-* To build the code, you need to run:
+* To build and install the code, you need to run:

 ```
 #!bash

-  python setup.py build_ext --inplace
+  python setup.py install
 ```

-* To compile successfully, you need to have the following packages installed: [Python 2.7](https://www.python.org/), [Cython](http://cython.org/), [NumPy](http://www.numpy.org/), [SciPy](http://www.scipy.org/),[pyFFTW](https://hgomersall.github.io/pyFFTW/index.html), [h5py](http://www.h5py.org/), as well as their respective dependencies.
-Note that pyFFTW v0.9.2 does not support large arrays, so one needs to install the development version from [github](https://github.com/hgomersall/pyFFTW), where the bug has been fixed.
+``pycola`` depends on the following packages:
+ * numpy
+ * scipy
+ * cython
+ * pyfftw
+ * h5py
+ * multiprocessing

 * Read the manual [here](https://bitbucket.org/tassev/pycola/downloads/pyCOLA.pdf).